 FOUR KINESIOLOGY MINORS are available.
-Students desiring a general minor in kinesiology must take at least 20 credits of kinesiology courses at the 200 level or above.
+Students desiring a General minor in kinesiology must take at least 20 credits of kinesiology courses at the 200 level or above.
 Students desiring a general minor in kinesiology are encouraged to consult with the department chairperson to develop a course plan designed to meet their academic and career needs.
 Teaching minors in physical education are also available.
 A minimum of 25 credits is required.
 Courses that must be taken for the teaching minor include Kinesiology 201, 222, 223, 301, 344, and 345 or 346; and one of the following classes: Kinesiology 221 or 383.
-Four activity classes are KIN required as assigned in 201 lab.
-Consult the kinesiology website. www.hope.edu/academic/kinesiology, for specific details.
+Four activity classes are assigned in KIN 201 lab.
+Consult the kinesiology www.hope.edu/academic/kinesiology, for specific details.
 Students cannot take courses for these minors on a pass/fail basis.
-Exercise science minors are available.
+Exercise Science minors are available.
 Students desiring an exercise science minor must take a minimum of 23 credits to include 19 credits of exercise science courses in the kinesiology department and four credits from Biology 221.
-Required courses include Biology 221.
-Kinesiology 222, 223, 221. and 307.
+Required courses include Biology 221, Kinesiology 208, 221, 222, and 223.
 Nine additional credits are required from the exercise science courses listed below, of which no more than three credits may be from Kinesiology 299 or 499: Kinesiology 322, 323, 324, 383, 308, 325, 326, 299, and 499.
-The health education minor consists of 25 credit hours with Kinesiology 200 (Human Anatomy) recommended (four credit hours).
-The core courses consist of Kinesiology 140, 203, 251, 305, 307, 351, 451, 453, and 455.
+The Health Education minor consists of 22 credit hours with Kinesiology 200 (Human Anatomy) recommended (four credit hours).
+The core courses consist of Kinesiology 140, 203, 208, 251, 351, 451, 453, and 455,